Tag Archives: Johnny flynn

 Writer/director Michael Pearce’s Beast is a new drama about a troubled young woman named Moll.
 Moll finds herself pulled between the control of her oppressive family and the allure of a secretive outsider.

-The cast list includes Johnny FlynnJessie BuckleyGeraldine James and Charley Palmer Rothwell.
+Johnny FlynnJessie BuckleyGeraldine James and Charley Palmer Rothwell are among the key cast.

 I haven’t seen Flynn in a movie since Song One (2014) with Anne Hathaway, which wasn’t bad.